hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * T﻿he customer tables shows an inactive status for the participant row.
 The password field has been updated.
 * T﻿he Workshop table gets also updated.
 The capacity field increment the number of available seats.
 * The student tables gets updated as well by setting the allocated student to inactive.

+P﻿cture of the detailled prtocol based architecture  here

 N﻿ow that you have understood the principles, let's dive into the details on how to setup your own Workshops-on-Demand Infrastructure.